Delhi Sands flower-loving fly: Predation

-The introduced Argentine ant (Iriodomyrmex humilis) has been observed to attack and kill a recently emerged adult Delhi Sands flower-loving fly Large asilid flies in the genera Proctocanthus and Promachus are known to prey upon Rhaphiomidas flies.
+The introduced Argentine ant (Linepithema humile) was observed to attack and kill a recently emerged adult Delhi Sands flower-loving fly.
+Large asilid flies in the genera Proctacanthus and Promachus are known to prey upon Rhaphiomidas.
 Other predators of the adult flies likely include dragonflies and insectivorous birds.
 The early stages may be eaten by ants, subterranean predatory insects, and reptiles.